enkidevs/curriculum/react/introduction/introduction-to-hooks/rules-of-hooks.md

 The second rule is **only call hooks from React functions**.

-Hooks were designed to work when called either inside React functional components or inside a custom hook (concept which will be taught at a later time).
+Hooks were designed to work when called either inside React function components or inside a custom hook (concept which will be taught at a later time).
 Hooks can't be called from regular JavaScript functions.

 To help developers follow these rules more easily, the React team has created an ESLint plugin called `eslint-plugin-react-hooks`.
 A quick way to add it to your project is to install it from NPM[1]: